Mississippi River water or watershed scenery in Minnesota

 Check your exact reach, flow, Pool 2 or pool-specific rules, boat traffic, and weather before fishing.

-Are there special regulations on the Minnesota Mississippi River?+
+Are there special fishing rules on the Minnesota Mississippi River?

 Yes in some reaches.
-Pool 2 and other waters can have special sportfish rules, so read the current Minnesota regulation PDF.
+Pool 2 and other waters can have special sportfish rules, so read the current Minnesota rule PDF.

 Yes, if you match the reach, season, target species, water temperature, and current access rules.
 This report is built to help you choose that plan.